Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Developing Privacy Scenarios

 \subsection{Crowdsourcing Robot Behaviors}

-For each of our developed scenarios, we hoped to capture participant preferences for the robot's behavior in response to it collecting user data.
+For each of our developed scenarios, we hoped to capture participant preferences for the robot's behavior in response to its collection of user data.
 We did not, however, have a set of standardized robot response options that we could present to participants and, later, our selected LLMs.
-Therefore, we conducted a second online study to crowdsource these robot responses.
+Therefore, we conducted a second online study to crowdsource these options for robot responses.
+While we could have developed these behaviors on our own, we felt that participant responses would better reflect a diverse set of user-desired behaviors and avoid author bias.